A COMMUNITY OF RADICAL HOSPITALITY

 Bob’s wife Lanie often attends services where he serves.
 Their children Caity and Dan are both college graduates, pursuing careers in health and wellness and software development respectively.
 When they are in town, they will join Lanie in the pew at St. Thomas.

 John at the organ with Maestro Hector Olivera.

-It is my pleasure to introduce you to St. Thomas' new organist, John Gagliardi.
+It is a pleasure to introduce St. Thomas' new organist, John Gagliardi.
 John hails from LaGrange, New York.
 He began his musical studies at age 11.
 By age 16, John was serving as a pianist at a Methodist church and subsequently became the organist.
 John has studied piano and organ with Dr. Peter Muir, Music Director at Grace Episcopal Church, Millbrook.
 He is presently under the tutelage of Maestro Hector Olivera, and Peter Krauss.
 John is also co-owner of New York Beef Company, a family operated farm that specializes in raising grass-fed Angus beef cattle.

 John comes to us with great enthusiasm and love of music and the organ.
 He has a deep sense of the importance of music in the context of worship.
 In a recent conversation I had with John about liturgy and the role of music, this is what John shared with me: